kshedden/case_studies/methods/survival.typ

 A more general notation that is often encountered is that for each subject we have an interval $[L_i, R_i)$ such that the event is known to occur within this interval.
 For right censored subjects, $R_i = infinity$.
 For non-censored subjects, $L_i = R_i$.
 An _interval censored_ subject has $0 < L_i < R_i < infinity$, and a left-censored subject has $0 = L_i < R_i< infinity$.

 For more general recurrent event data or when there are more than two states, we can decompose each individual's history into a series of disjoint records $L_j$, $Y_j$, $delta_j$, where $L_j$ denotes the time at the beginning of the record, $Y_j$ denotes the time at the end of the record, and $delta_j$ denotes the state at the end of the record.
 Here, instead of $delta_j$ being a binary variable, it is an indicator of the state, with one possible state being "censored".

+#link("https://arxiv.org/pdf/2210.07114")[Here] is a thorough treatment of the use of counting process notation in survival analysis.

 = Parametric and non-parametric methods